 Even though you may not find yourself with more belongings or more money from practicing this habit, you will find that you quickly become more grateful for what you do have.

-If you do not have money to donate to others, you can always give your time or your talents.
-When you're willing to give, there will always be a way to give!
+You can always give your time or talents if you do not have money to donate to others.
+But, when you’re willing to share, there will always be a way to give!

 Happy People Practice Forgiveness

 Studies and real-life experience show that those who forgive regularly are happier and healthier than those who hold on to their resentment and unforgiveness.